This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 If an import group contains a sketch that forms a closed contour, then that group may be extruded in the same way as if the contour had been drawn within the same file.
 This means that it is possible to draw a section in file A, import that section into file B (with some arbitrary translation and rotation), and then extrude it to form a feature of the part in file B. Any changes to file A will propagate into file B when the part is regenerated.

-Similarly, it's possible to draw an open section in file A, import that section into file B, and then draw additional lines or curves (in the same group or another group) within file B to close that section.
-If file C imports file B, then the closed section may be extruded.
+Similarly, it's possible to draw an open section in file A, link that section into file B, and then draw additional lines or curves (in the same group or another group) within file B to close that section.
+If file C links in file B, then the closed section may be extruded.
 This allows the user to reuse sections, or portions of a section, in multiple files, in such a way that a change in the original will propagate to all the parts that use that geometry.

 It is never possible to change a line or curve's color, line width, or other cosmetic properties directly.
 Instead, the cosmetic properties of an entity may be specified by assigning that entity to a line style.
 The style specifies color, line width, text height, text origin, text rotation, and certain other properties that determine how (and whether) an object appears on-screen and in an exported file.